netdata/netdata/ml/README.md

     ],
     ...
 ```

-**Note**: If you click the above url you will get a `null` since no such anomaly event exists as the response is just an illustrative example taken from a node that did have such an anomaly event.

 The query returns a list of dimension anomaly rates for all dimensions that were considered part of the detected anomaly event.